Raj Rajaratnam brother charged with insider trading

 The second instance concerned information received from former McKinsey & Co director Anil Kumar, who was sentenced to two years probation last July following an earlier guilty plea to securities fraud charges.

-Prosecutors said that in August 2008 Kumar told Raj Rajaratnam about a deal between McKinsey client AMD and two investment companies owned by the Abu Dhabi government, and that three hours later Raj Rajaratnam advised his brother about it.
+Prosecutors said that in August 2008 Kumar told Raj Rajaratnam about a deal between McKinsey client AMD and the Abu Dhabi Investment Authority, and that three hours later Raj Rajaratnam advised his brother about it.

 They said that after Raj Rajaratnam bought 3 million AMD shares for a hedge fund he managed and 250,000 shares for a fund his brother managed, Rengan Rajaratnam told his brother by phone that another McKinsey partner “spilled his beans” and “volunteered the information about the investments” in AMD.